 I laughed.
 "All sections were checked and approved, thanks.
 No, I'm here to look at the roof, if that's okay."

-My employer couldn't have made it to the roof of the store – at least not with her dignity intact – but since the roof might be a crime scene, I thought I should look it over.
+My employer could not have made it up the ladder to the roof of the store – at least not with her dignity intact – but since the roof might be a crime scene, I thought I should look it over.

 He shrugged.
 "Detective stuff?
 Go ahead."
 He gestured at the metal ladder.